rightjs/rightjs-docs/docs/en/docs/core/util.md

     isString(mixed value) -> boolean check result

-Checks if the given value is a {String}
+Checks if the given value is a {String}.

     isString([]); // -> false
     isString({}); // -> false